 - Obesity – The Labrador is known to eat whenever he gets the opportunity

 - Cold Tail – Cold tail normally happens to sporting dogs.
-It is where the tail gives out due to overuse this can be very painful to a dog.
+The tail gives out due to over-usage.

 - Cancer – The Labrador is very prone to thyroid cancer